For Around $10 You Can Grow Fresh Salad Fixings to Harvest for Months

 Several other “salad fixings” grow well in pots.
 I planted chives in between my lettuce varieties, so I can cut a bunch and harvest.
 You might want to add these to your tubs too:

 Why not take the time to grow your own specialty salad mix in pots and tubs?
-You will save time, money and eat healthy this summer.
+You will save time, money, and have the benefit of eating healthy this summer.
 You”ll be glad you did.